bekirsch/HaploBlocks-Evaluation/README.md

 # Evaluating haploblocks

-This repository contains all code used for evaluating [HaploBlocks](https://github.com/bekirsch/HaploBlocks) simulated data as well as an example on how to perform a chromosome-wide scan.
+This repository contains all code used for evaluating [HaploBlocks](https://github.com/bekirsch/HaploBlocks) on simulated data as well as an example on how to perform a chromosome-wide scan.

 We assume from here on that you have cloned this github repository into a directory called e.g.
 `haploblocks-evaluation`, and are running commands from within it, e.g. using